Mrjaggu/Semantic-search-using-Elastic-search/README.md

 # Semantic-search-using-Elastic-search
-Semantic search using bert with Elastic search
+Semantic search using bert with Elastic search.

+It includes how we can use bert to get similarity to recommend similar result based on search.